-In keeping with the institution's mission statement and the EPP's vision, the Educator Preparation Program is based on the belief that an Effective Educator is the product of several factors: 1) a strong foundation in the liberal arts, educational theory and practice, and specific academic disciplines; 2) a Christian worldview which affirms the pursuit of truth, the calling of teaching, and the worth of all persons; and 3) development of the whole person so that graduates demonstrate vitality and integrity in the spiritual, intellectual, social, emotional, and moral areas of their lives.
+The EPP approach is based on the belief that an effective educator is the product of several factors: 1) a strong foundation in the liberal arts, educational theory and practice, and specific academic disciplines; 2) a Christian worldview which affirms the pursuit of truth, the calling of teaching, and the worth of all persons; and 3) development of the whole person so that graduates demonstrate vitality and integrity in the spiritual, intellectual, social, emotional, and moral areas of their lives.
 These beliefs have a foundation in educational research.